Why are Converse Laces Long? Also the Solution

 • Repeat this pattern with the other lace.

-• Keep lacing each side one at a time until you reach the desired point, making sure the criss-cross pattern is neat and even.
+• Keep lacing each side one at a time until you reach the desired point, ensuring the criss-cross pattern is neat and even.

 • Stop lacing two holes from the top if you want the knot to show, or continue to the top for a hidden knot.

-• Make sure to avoid creating any folds or creases in the laces as you lace them up.
+• Ensure to avoid creating any folds or creases in the laces as you lace them up.

 • This will help ensure that the laces are evenly spaced and secure.